Loading…

 Black Crocodile: 63.9% across 200+ games.
 The sample size here is notable.
 Board control through cost reduction keeps Crocodile relevant in a format that rewards efficient answers.

 Yellow Kalgara: 60% in 60+ games.
 The Shandian Warriors tribal package from OP-15 generates consistent damage pressure.
+Understanding how DON!! attaches to boost attacks is key to piloting this archetype correctly.
 Life-resource aggression that can close games before the opponent stabilizes at their preferred threat level.

 Black Imu: 60.8% in 180+ games.
 Pre-OP-15, Imu was seeing Tier 0 arguments.
 Post-ban and post-OP-15, Imu is still a strong deck, but the format has answers now that didn't exist before.